hiruna72/squigualiser/docs/commands.md

 * `-r, --read_id STR`
 	(optional) Plot only the read with the read id specified.
 * `-l, --read_list STR`
 	(optional) Path to a file containing a list of read_ids to plot only the reads listed.
+The file can have two tab separated columns (readid and colour)
 * `--tag_name STR`
 	(optional) A tag name to easily identify the plot
 * `-k, --kmer_length INT`